 - Transparency.
 Funding decisions, logistics, and accounting data are published openly.
 Anyone can review the capital allocation and the endowment of the DAO.
 All funded papers, conferences, and projects are public information.

 - Openness.
 We mandate that the research funded by the DAO is free of software patents and published under a Creative Commons licence.
 Any software developed in collaboration with the DAO is licensed under an open licence (GPL, MIT, BSD, or Apache).
 We also mandate that any papers funded by the DAO are published in open archives such as ePrint and arXiv.
-In this manner, the Harmony ecosystem, but also the broader ecosystem can make use of our research results.
+In this manner, the broader ecosystem can make use of our research results.

 - Rigour.
 We value research that abides to academic rigour.
 We prioritize papers that are peer-reviewed and conferences that adhere to high academic standards of peer reviewing integrity, following the double-blind process of peer review.
 The two primary peer-reviewed conferences in the blockchain field are currently Financial Cryptography (FC) and the ACM Advances in Financial Technologies (AFT).
 We are also recruiting works in the top security and cryptography conferences in the field.